 - Saying different things in the chat bubble text and via text-to-speech in graphical interfaces.

-In addition, we reserve the right to reject actions on the basis of content or functionality that are not explicitly prohibited by these policies, but that run contrary to these policies in spirit.
+In addition, we reserve the right to reject apps on the basis of content or functionality that are not explicitly prohibited by these policies, but that run contrary to these policies in spirit.
 In the event that your action is rejected or removed under this section, we pledge to provide an explanation of our decision.

 Special Requirements for Certain Use Cases